-^a No designated limit or standard.
+^aNo designated limit or standard.

-Time-concentration plots of 228Ra are shown for wells 5-DC and 54-SC in Figure 6-7.
+J = the reported result is an estimated value (e.g., matrix interference was observed, or the analyte was detected at a concentration outside the quantitation range); mg/L = milligrams per liter; ND = not detected (below method detection limit); pCi/L = picocuries per liter Time-concentration plots of 228Ra are shown for wells 5-DC and 54-SC in Figure 6-7.
 Well 5-DC first exceeded the ACL for 228Ra in 2005, after which concentrations have fluctuated above and below the ACL since 2012.
 As stipulated by the LTSP, NRC and WDEQ were notified of any exceedances in constituent ACLs.
-Although the 228Ra concentration was elevated in well 54-SC, it is lower than the highest concentration measured in this well in the early 1990s (greater than 180 pCi/L) during site groundwater remediation activities (Petrotomics 1996).
+228Ra concentrations above the current ACL of 25.7 pCi/L were reported in well 54-SC since 1988 and were as high as 185 pCi/L during site groundwater remediation activities (Petrotomics 1996).
 Radium-228 is a decay product of thorium-232 (232Th), which is highly immobile.
-Because the half-life of 228Ra is relatively short, 232Th sources must be near monitoring wells 5-DC and 54-SC.
-Additionally, 226Ra concentrations over time have been consistently above the ACL in well 110-DC since 2009 (Figure 6-8).
-Both elevated 226Ra and 228Ra in these site wells indicate continuous sources nearby.
+Because the half-life of 228Ra is relatively short, it is likely 232Th sources are near monitoring wells 5-DC and 54-SC.